rossgordon19/webtools.io/README.md

 The Stock Image Finder feature allows users to search for stock images using the Pixabay API.
 The tool will display a randomly chosen image from the search results.

+To avoid sharing my API key, I created a Netlify Environmental Variable, and stored my key in a .env file.

 ## Built With

 - [React.js](https://reactjs.org) - The web framework used